kamilok1965/kotlin-workshop/README.md

 Once registered, use acquired token request and check decrypted passwords. **Beware!** Decryper sometimes fails so be sure that you are able to overcome that.

-Your client should decrypt passwords in endless loop defined in main corutine body.
+Your client should continuously decrypt passwords.
 Once you send properly processed password your score on leaderboard should improve.

 #### 3. Work parallelization